M A R T I N O W T O N

 Writers' and Artists' Yearbook.

 Most UK agents are OK about you phoning them if you are unclear about their submission guidelines or if you want to know if they are currently taking a particular genre - but don't phone US agents!
 If you are sending to a US agent the process is rather different, but the good news is that there are loads of resources to help you.
 Query Tracker has an excellent listing, searchable by genre, of US agents as well as articles on drafting query letters and synopses.
 AgentQuery.com also has a lot of listings though once more you need to check that an individual listing is up to date.
 A similar database is available at Manuscript Wish List.
 If you join Absolute Write (and why wouldn't you - it's a great site) there is a section where you can get feedback on your query letters and your opening chapters; there is also an extensive listing of US SF/F agents.

 Most agents have websites where you can check on their submission requirements, which you should always do.
 It is a good idea to Google "Agent name + interview" to see if you can find out more about what they are looking for and how they operate.
-The standard approach to US agents is with a query letter either by e- mail or snail mail.
+The standard approach to US agents is with a query letter mostly by e- mail or Submittable.
 There is a great art to the writing of these, and plenty of examples out there; the letter I used for 'Exile' is here.